 Flame retardant – think ‘Spread’

 Fire retardance refers to rate of flamespread (and also smoke and toxic emissions).
-Fire retardance is usually given in terms of class (e.g Class 1, Class 0, Class B).
-These classes relate to BS & EU standards (which measure flamespread, the amount of smoke, flaming droplets and levels of toxins in controlled situations)
+Fire or flame retardance is usually given in terms of class (e.g Class 1, Class 0, Class B).
+These classes relate to BS & EU standards which measure flamespread, the amount of smoke, flaming droplets and levels of toxins in controlled situations.

 How do Flame Retardant and Fire Resistant Paints work?

-What Type of Paint and How Much to Apply?
+What Type of Intumescent Paint and How Much to Apply?

 Architects, builders and civil engineers will be familiar with fire safety requirements for new and existing buildings.
 It is important to liaise with the coatings manufacturer or supplier for help with selecting the appropriate product, or mix of products to meet the buildings fire protection specification.
 As an example, to establish the correct coating/mix of coating for steel structures you will be asked for a range of details including: